On infinitely generated homology of Torelli groups: Spectral sequence

-The \textit{Cartan--Leray spectral sequence} for the action of~$G$ on~$C_*$ is the spectral sequence~$E^*_{*,*}$ of the double complex~$B_{*,*}$.
-(See~\cite[Section~VII.3]{Bro82} for the definition of the spectral sequence of a double complex.)
+The spectral sequence we are interested in is the \textit{second} spectral sequence~$E^*_{*,*}$ of the double complex~$B_{*,*}$ in terminology of~\cite[Section~VII.3]{Bro82}.
 This is a first-quadrant spectral sequence with differentials~$d^r$ of bi-degrees $(-r,r-1)$, respectively, such that $E^0_{p,q}=B_{p,q}$, $d^0=\partial''$, and $d^1$ is induced by~$\partial'$.
-We shall need the following standard facts on this spectral sequence.
+We will need the following standard facts on this spectral sequence.

 \begin{fact} Let $\Sigma_p\subseteq \CE_p$ be a subset containing exactly one representative in each $G$-orbit.
 Then there is a canonical isomorphism